Unfortunately, it’s very easy to fall prey to some simple plumbing mistakes, that can end up costing more time and money down the road.

 - Your foundations are starting to crack.
 Small, thin fissures in your foundation are quite normal, but if you notice a large hole that is continuing to grow, your foundations could fail.
 If the floor of your home has become uneven – your foundation could be in trouble.
 Changes in your foundation allows room for water to get in which only exacerbates the problem.

 - Depending on the extent of the damage it can put your whole house at risk.
-Call in a professional if you notice ANY of these above warning signs so you can get your foundations checked and repaired if necessary, to avoid any unnecessary damage.
+Call in an emergency plumber if you notice ANY of these above warning signs so you can get your foundations checked and repaired if necessary, to avoid any unnecessary damage.

 - Does your home smell like mildew?
 If you find signs of mould in your home, it could be coming from above or below.
 Accumulated moisture from a leaking roof will see mould growing on the ceiling or the walls near the ceiling.
 If mould is around the floor area, or the bottoms of the walls, it may be coming from underneath your home, water could be pooling and isn’t draining away properly.